calebyg/PomoReact/README.md

 `useInterval` - Updates a callback and delay in ms to calculate a function to perform, `tick()`.
 If the value for the delay is not equal to null, the interval will be constantly updated through `useEffect()`.

+`SettingsContext` - Contains "global state" for all settings information.

+## UI

+SVG styling for the buttons were found [here](https://heroicons.com/).